quicwg/ops-drafts/draft-ietf-quic-manageability.md

 packets after a short idle period.
 To detect this situation, a timer at the client needs to expire before a re-establishment can happen (if at all), which would lead to unnecessary long delays in an otherwise working connection.

-Furrther, not all endpoints use routing architectures where connections will survive a port or address change.
+Furthermore, not all endpoints use routing architectures where connections will survive a port or address change.
 So even when the client revives the connection, a NAT rebinding can cause a routing mismatch where a packet is not even delivered to the server that might support address migration.
 For these reasons, the limits in {{?RFC4787}} are important to avoid black-holing of packets (and hence avoid interrupting the flow of data to the client), especially where devices are able to distinguish QUIC traffic from